-A one-page “cheat sheet” listing the letters of the alphabet in groups by letter formation.
+A two-page “cheat sheet” listing the letters of the alphabet in groups by letter formation.
 Teach F, then E, etc. Make it easier on those kids!

 Teaching handwriting in groups based on letter formation just makes sense!